BoiseCodeWorks/SlapGame/README.md

   - Finally click the Kick button, you should see the target health drop to 84 and hit count to 3.
   - Keep pressing buttons...
 What happens when the target has been hit for over 100 hit points?
 Why does this happen?

-### Key Features
+### Requirements
+  - Visualization:
-  - Visualization: Current Health and Health Updates are visible while game is being played
+      - Current Health and Health Updates are visible while game is being played
+  - Functionality:
-  - Functionality: 3 Buttons to affect status in varying amounts
+      - 3 Buttons to affect status in varying amounts
-### Secondary goals
-  - Cannot get below 0 or above max
-  - CSS Changes based on state of application